ESMValGroup/ESMValTool/doc/sphinx/source/recipes/droughts/recipe_spei.rst

 on temperature.
 Hargreaves (1994) provides an equation based on daily minimum (tasmin) and maximum temperature (tasmax) and external radiation (rsdt).
-If precipitation data (pr) is provided and `use_pr: TRUE` it will be used as a proxy for irradation to correct PET following Droogers and Allen (2002).
+If precipitation data (pr) is provided and `use_pr: TRUE` it will be used as a proxy for irradiation to correct PET following Droogers and Allen (2002).
-The Penman-Monteith formular additionally considers surface windspeed (sfcWind), pressure (ps), and relative humidity (hurs).
+The Penman-Monteith formula additionally considers surface windspeed (sfcWind), pressure (ps), and relative humidity (hurs).
 Some of these variables can be approximated if not available (for example by providing clt instead of rsds).
 There are further modifications to the Penman-Monteith equation, that can be selected using the ``method`` key for ``pet_type: Penman``.
-Details about the different method can be found in the SPEI.R package documentation Beguería and Vicente-Serrano (2011).
+Details about the different methods can be found in the SPEI.R package documentation Beguería and Vicente-Serrano (2011).